Cyber Monday ending soon: 30+ TV deals on 4K, Smart TVs and more

 Find savings on TVs from LG, TCL, Hisense, and Samsung

-Cyber Monday deals continue at Best Buy where some of our favorite budget TVs on sale, including the TCL 5-Series with built-in Roku.
+Best Buy has some of the best Cyber Monday deals on TVs, including the TCL 5-Series with built-in Roku.
 It’s a smart, user-friendly streaming platform that makes it easy and affordable to have a Hulu, Netflix, Amazon Prime and Disney+ experience wherever you plunk down your TV.
 If the Android smart platform is more your speed, the Hisense U6G is 30% off at $384.99, and gets you premium performance for a wallet-friendly price.

 LG 65-Inch Class C2 Series OLED evo 4K UHD Smart webOS TV for $1,699.99 (Save $400)